Academic Program Review - UTDPP1013

 - For masters programs, at least one external reviewer with subject-matter expertise who is employed by an institution outside of Texas will be appointed by the Provost after consultation with the unit under review and will be provided the self-study materials.
 UT Dallas can invite the reviewer(s) to campus or request that they conduct a remote desk review.
 Each reviewer must affirm that he or she has no conflict of interest and must be part of a program that is nationally recognized for excellence in the discipline.

 The Provost may add additional members as appropriate.
 One member of the Review Team, usually a member not affiliated with UT Dallas, will be designated Chair of the Review Team by the Provost at the time the Team is constituted.
-The Review Team will evaluate the unit as requested by a written charge prepared by the Provost after consultation with the Program Review Committee.
+The Review Team will evaluate the degree program as requested by a written charge prepared by the Provost after consultation with the Program Review Committee.

 The Review Procedure